-We study the signaling pathways that control energy homeostasis
+We study the genes and biochemical pathways that control energy homeostasis

 Our current research interests are described below.

-We have recently uncovered a family of blood-borne lipid metabolites called N-acyl amino acids.
-N-acyl amino acids are biosynthesized by a secreted enzyme, PM20D1, and dramatically elevated in the blood following chronic cold exposure.
-Functionally, these lipids stimulate mitochondrial respiration and increase whole body energy expenditure.
-Polymorphisms in PM20D1 and other N-acyl amino acid metabolic enzymes are linked to human body mass index, thereby connecting this lipid pathway to human obesity.
+We have had a longstanding interest in lipid biochemistry, enzymology, and signaling.
+Our work here focuses on a family of lipid metabolites called N-acyl amino acids .
+N-acyl amino acids are conjugates of fatty acids and amino acids and stimulate mitochondrial respiration in vitro and energy expenditure in vivo.
+Levels of N-acyl amino acids are under tight enzymatic and genetic regulation, including by PM20D1, FAAH, and CY4F enzymes.
+Polymorphisms in enzymatic pathways of N-acyl amino acid metabolism are linked to human body mass index, thereby connecting this lipid pathway to human obesity.
 We are now uncovering additional molecules that control N-acyl amino acid function in mouse and human energy homeostasis.

 Tanzo et al. J Biol Chem.
 2023